Ovlic/OBSClipper/README.md

 2. When OBS saves a replay buffer, the bot is notified.
 3. A contextual message is sent to a Discord channel.
 4. That message includes a **"Upload Clip"** button, usable only by the initiating user.
-5. Clicking the button sends the actual media file from the bot.
+5. Clicking the button sends the actual clip file.
 Note that the bot must be running on the device that is storing the clips.

 ---